 Though you can grow daffodils in a range of soils, they thrive best in moderately fertile and well-drained soil with adequate moisture throughout the growing season.
 The site should also offer full exposure to the sun or partial shade.

-And just like hyacinth, daffodil bulbs also contain oxalic acid which can cause skin irritation, popularly referred to as “daffodil itch.”
+Just like hyacinth bulbs, daffodil bulbs contain oxalic acid, which can cause skin irritation, popularly referred to as “daffodil itch.”
 Therefore, it’s recommended that you wear gloves before handling the bulbs.

 Care Tip: